 Your chicken wire Xmas tree should now be ready so you can plug the lights in.

 I hope you enjoy having your very own chicken wire Christmas tree.
 Put on some Christmas music and get those holiday spirits flowing!
-I’d love to see how yours came out!
+I’d love to see how your DIY wire Christmas tree came out!
 Share it with me on social media @familyfocusblog!